-This extensive tour takes you to the most important places in Berlin’s Jewish past and present.
-The history of the Jewish community goes back to 1671.
-Before the Second World War and the devastation of the Nazis, it was the largest Jewish community in Germany.
-After reunification, it began to flourish again and is now one of the most dynamic and fastest growing in the world!
+Before World War II and the devastation of the Nazis, Berlin was home to the largest Jewish community in Germany.
+After reunification, Jewish culture began to flourish once again, and Berlin is now home to one of the fastest-growing Jewish communities in the world.

-Some of the central sights are the Memorial to the Murdered Jews of Europe (Holocaust Memorial), the Jewish Museum with the spectacular architecture of Daniel Libeskind, the Memorial “Gleis 17” or the large Jewish cemeteries in Berlin — for example on Schönhauser Allee, where the famous painter Max Liebermann is buried.
+Some of the main sites you’ll see include the Memorial to the Murdered Jews of Europe (the Holocaust Memorial), the Jewish Museum featuring the spectacular architecture of Daniel Libeskind, the “Gleis 17” Memorial, and any of the large Jewish cemeteries in Berlin — for example, the one on Schönhauser Allee, where the famous painter Max Liebermann is buried.